krishnaz/tech-debt-talk/PITCHME.md

 * Problems it causes
 * Cause of it
 * How to minimise creation
-* How to identify it at code/component/team level
+* Quantitatively identify it at code/component/team level

 ---
 ### What is tech debt?